-The Group applied for the first-time certain standards and amendments, which are effective for annual periods beginning on or after January 1, 2023.
-The adoption of the new standards during the year have not had any significant impact on the consolidated financial statements.
+The Group applied for the first-time certain standards and amendments, which are effective for annual periods beginning on or after January 1, 2024.
+The adoption of these new standards and amendments during the year have not had any significant impact on the consolidated financial statements.
 The Group has not early adopted any standard, interpretation or amendment that has been issued but is not yet effective.